rich-hart/test_auto_ui/README.md

 A web interface for pdf computer vision tests.
+Hosted at ox-inspection.cnx.org .

 ## Requirements
 * Ubuntu >= 14.10